-One Saturday morning I sat down with yogi ink artist Rachel Gonzales from 10am until long past sundown, forcibly surrendering my forearm to her jackhammering ink gun.
-The process actually began on a November night of an especially vibrant Maui full moon.
+One Saturday morning I sat down with yogi ink artist Rachel Gonzales–forcibly surrendering my forearm to her jackhammering ink gun.
+The process began one auspicious night in November during an especially vibrant full moon on the Hawaiian island of Maui.
 As I was drifting off to sleep I watched the full moon through a skylight.
-As I entered the dream-world, the moon stayed with me, and I saw many of the images that now appear in my tattoo.
+As I warped into dream-world, that burning image of the moon followed me, and the seeds of this ink were born.
 When I woke up, I rushed for a pen, pulled a blank sheet from the printer, and let my hand dance across the page.

-Like any timeless piece of artwork, the art grows with me, and I grow with the art.
-I find ever-expanding stratospheres of meaning as time unfurls.
-With that caveat in mind, at Rachel’s request, I have put together a little taste of the piece’s current significance to me, as of this writing.
+Like any artwork, the art grows with me, and I with the art.
+Time spirals on, and I find ever-expanding stratospheres of meaning.
+With that caveat, at Rachel’s request I have put together a little taste of the piece’s current significance to me, as of this writing.

 The actual process of receiving the tattoo served to further burn the spirit of the creation into my consciousness.
 Make no mistake; it fucking hurt.
 At some times more than others.
 My mind vacillated between serene zen-like acceptance of the pain to recalcitrant negativity, and I found myself repeating motivational mantras to silence that voice: “I can.
 I will.
 I am love.
 I am light.
 I can.
 I will…” We listened to Tipper, a Maui local and friend of Rachel’s, for the entire session, a tiny Chihuahua named Obie who I was dog-sitting held sweet space for me patiently in the corner, and Rachel and I both entered a kind of flow-state trance colored by flavors of pain, awe, focus, resolve, reverence.
 It was pretty much like childbirth, as I understand it, with less blood and screaming.
 After the outline, she started from the outside and worked her way in, at a crescendoing pace marked by the rhythmic mechanical buzzing of the ink-gun, all the way to the center of the piece.
 From the outside in: